Best fruits in season in India month-by-month with InstaCuppa citrus juicer

 When is orange season in India?

-Orange season in India runs mainly from October to April, with the sweetest, cheapest Nagpur and Kinnow oranges arriving in the winter peak of December, January, and February.
+Orange season in India runs from October to April.
+The sweetest and cheapest oranges come in winter.
+Nagpur and Kinnow oranges arrive in December, January, and February.

 Which month has the most fruit choice in India?

-Winter months like December and January offer huge choice — oranges, sweet lime, grapes, guava, and apples are all in season at the same time, alongside year-round bananas and papaya.
+Winter months like December and January offer huge choice.
+Oranges, sweet lime, grapes, guava, and apples are in season.
+They are all available at the same time.
+Bananas and papaya are available all year round too.

 What fruits are in season in Indian summer?

-Indian summer, from March to June, is mango season, along with watermelon, muskmelon, and litchi.
-Mango peaks in May and June when India, the world's largest grower, brings dozens of varieties to market.
+Indian summer runs from March to June.
+This is mango season.
+Watermelon, muskmelon, and litchi also grow then.
+Mango peaks in May and June.
+India is the world's largest grower.
+Dozens of varieties come to market.

 Are oranges available all year in India?

-No. Oranges are a seasonal winter fruit in India, freshest from October to April.
-Outside this window you may find cold-stored or imported oranges, but they cost more and taste less sweet.
+No. Oranges are a seasonal winter fruit in India.
+They are freshest from October to April.
+Outside this time you may find cold-stored or imported oranges.
+But they cost more and taste less sweet.

 Why are seasonal fruits cheaper?

-Seasonal fruit is cheaper because supply is high when it is naturally harvested.
-There is less cold storage and less long-distance transport, so the price drops and the fruit reaches you fresher.
+Seasonal fruit costs less because there is more of it.
+It is picked when it naturally grows.
+There is less cold storage needed.
+There is less long-distance transport too.
+So the price goes down.
+The fruit also reaches you fresher.

 Saran Reddy